tentux/sdk-core-dotnet/README.md

  Tools:
 -------
+*	log4net 1.2.10 is included in sdk-core-dotnet\lib folder
+	Optional [To download and install log4net 1.2.10 using NuGet]

 *	log4net is a tool to help the programmer output log statements to a variety of output targets.
     In case of problems with an application, it is helpful to enable logging so that the problem can be located.
     With log4net it is possible to enable logging at runtime without modifying the application binary.